kunyora/kunyora-website/docs/query_component_api_overview.md

 title: Query Api Overview
 ---

-The `Query` component is a simple reactJs `render props` element, which you can use in making typical `get query requests` to your restful api.
+The `Query` component is a simple reactJs `render prop` element, which you can use in making typical `get query requests` to your restful api.
 This section of the documentation is divided into 2 sections, the `Props` used by the component and the `Parameters passed to this.props.children` of the component.

-This component uses an `heuristic` approach to mapping queries made to the store.
-A query is mapped using its configuration.Please refer to the [router docs](router_component_api_overview.md) for more information on this.
+This component uses an `heuristic` approach in mapping queries made to the store.
+A query is mapped using its configuration.
+Please refer to the [router docs](router_component_api_overview.md) for more information on this.

 # Props